Learning the dynamics of a one-dimensional plasma model with graph neural networks: Model benchmark

-Firstly, there is one particular GNN model that consistently performed worse across all metrics (validation loss, rollout accuracy, and energy conservation) which biased significantly the average value of the energy variation rate.
+Firstly, there is one particular GNN model (for $\Delta t =10^{-2}\omega_p^{-1})$ that consistently performed worse across all metrics (validation loss, rollout accuracy, and energy conservation) which biased significantly the average value of the energy variation rate.
 Removing this model from the average calculation changes considerably the behavior for $v_{th}^{train} < v_{th} < v^{max}_{train}$ (more details in~\ref{app:seeds}).

-Secondly, the percentage of training data points containing crossings at higher temporal resolution is, at least, $10\times$ smaller than that of the lower resolution scenario.
-This can bias the training procedure to reduce the prediction error for events that do not involve crossings to the detriment of the (smaller) subset that contains crossings (which becomes problematic at test time for scenarios where crossings dominate the overall dynamics).
-Additional support for this claim is the fact that the higher temporal resolution models seem to be ``overfitting'' the purely oscillatory dynamics within the training data range since they fail to generalize to larger oscillation amplitudes (note the steep increase in energy variation for the oscillating initial conditions for $v_0 > v_{max}^{train}$).
+Secondly, for the higher temporal resolution scenario, the majority of the training samples do not include any crossings ($>90\%$, more details in~\ref{app:energy_conservation}) or crossings involving more than 2 sheets ($\simeq 99.9\%$).
+This can bias the training procedure to significantly reduce the prediction error for events that do not involve crossings to the detriment of the (smaller) subset that contains crossings (which becomes problematic at test time for scenarios where crossings dominate the overall dynamics).
+Additional support for this claim is the fact that the higher temporal resolution models seem to be ``overfitting'' the purely oscillatory dynamics within the training data range since they fail to generalize to larger oscillation amplitudes (steep increase in energy variation for the oscillating initial conditions for $v_0 > v_{max}^{train}$).
+Furthermore, while for $\Delta t = 10^{-1}~\omega_p^{-1}$ the GNS performs significantly better than the ``equivalent'' MSM (GNS uses $M=5$), for $\Delta t = 10^{-2}~\omega_p^{-1}$ the GNS can not obtain similar results (GNS uses $M=3$).

-Finally, since we are performing an increased number of updates for the same time interval, the prediction errors for the out-of-distribution data might be accumulating faster.
-The impact of the aforementioned effects could be investigated in future work (and mitigated if necessary) by using alternative data sampling strategies and/or optimizing for multi-step accuracy at train time~\cite{prantl2022guaranteed}.
-However, the main focus should be the improvement of the performance for lower temporal resolutions since this is where larger computational gains are expected.
+The impact of the aforementioned effects could be investigated in future work (and mitigated if necessary) by using alternative data sampling strategies.
+However, the main focus should be the improvement of the performance for lower temporal resolutions and higher crossing rates since this is where larger computational gains are expected (accompanied by improved energy conservation).